Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 Mega Mewtwo Y – Raid Boss Breakdown

-Mega Mewtwo Y is one of the most offensively powerful raid bosses ever released in Pokémon GO’s Mega system, designed as a pure “glass cannon” Psychic attacker.
+Mega Mewtwo Y is one of the most powerful Psychic-type raid bosses in Pokémon GO.
+It is designed as a pure damage-focused “glass cannon,” meaning it hits extremely hard but doesn’t rely on bulk to stay in battle.

 • Type: Pure Psychic